trento-project/docs/coding-standards/elixir.md

 Please write specs `@spec` tags for all public functions and typespecs for defined types, to help Dialyzer doings its job.

+## Code smells

+The [Catalog of Elixir-specific Code Smells](https://github.com/lucasvegi/Elixir-Code-Smells) is a good reference for common code smells in Elixir.
 ## CI

 Please use the [elixir.yml template](../templates/elixir.yml) as a starting point for your project.